The Link Between Anorexia and Obsessive Compulsive Disorder

 Indeed, fear and anxiety are big drivers of both conditions.

-Obsessive-compulsive disorder is technically considered a form of anxiety disorder, with individuals looking to alleviate that stress by controlling their environment through rigid rituals.
+Obsessive-compulsive disorder was previously considered a form of anxiety disorder, with individuals looking to alleviate that stress by controlling their environment through rigid rituals.

-The link between the disorders is so strong that, when an individual begins to improve from one of these conditions, they may start exhibiting more behaviors of the other, in a subconscious attempt to regain the control they feel they’re losing.
+The link between the disorders is so strong that when an individual begins to improve from one of these conditions, they may start exhibiting more behaviors of the other in an unconscious attempt to regain the control they feel they’re losing.
 Their rigidity can take on another form through the other disorder.

 Perfectionism

-Researchers say people with both anorexia nervosa and OCD struggle with performance-related concerns.
-[3] They are driven by a need to be “perfect,” and they feel intense shame and anxiety when they make a mistake.
+Researchers say people with both anorexia nervosa and OCD struggle with performance-related concerns.3 They are driven by a need to be “perfect” and feel intense shame and anxiety when they make a mistake.

-That performance-related stress only reinforces the need for ritualistic behavior, as the actions can then be used to soothe the shame or fear that arises from any perceived missteps.
+Performance-related stress only reinforces the need for rituals, as the actions can soothe the shame or fear that arises from perceived missteps.

 Cognitive Inflexibility